yanxiaodi/learn-csharp-algorithms/docs/union-find/union-find-application.md

 We can check whether any site in the top row is connected to any site in the bottom row.
 But the problem is this way is too expensive.
 Because for each site in the top row, we need to check each site in the bottom row so it is quadratic algorithm.
 This way is too slow for big problems.

 Instead, we can create a virtual site on the top and on the bottom.
-So the problem is easier with these two virtual sites - we just need to check if the virtual top site is connected to the virtual bottom site.
+So the problem is easier to be solved with these two virtual sites - we just need to check if the virtual top site is connected to the virtual bottom site.
 If we open a site that is in the first row, we need to connect it with the virtual top site.
 The same method can be applied to the sites that are in the bottom row.

 ## Implementation